awslabs/kubeflow-manifests/docs/deployment/cognito/guide.md

 ## 5.0 Updating the domain with ALB address

 1. Check if ALB is provisioned.
-It takes around 3-5 minutes
+This may take a few minutes.
-    1. ```
+    1. ```bash
         kubectl get ingress -n istio-system
         Warning: extensions/v1beta1 Ingress is deprecated in v1.14+, unavailable in v1.22+; use networking.k8s.io/v1 Ingress
         NAME            CLASS    HOSTS   ADDRESS                                                                  PORTS   AGE
         istio-ingress   <none>   *       ebde55ee-istiosystem-istio-2af2-1100502020.us-west-2.elb.amazonaws.com   80      15d
         ```
-    2. If `ADDRESS` is empty after a few minutes, check the logs of alb-ingress-controller by following [this guide](https://www.kubeflow.org/docs/distributions/aws/troubleshooting-aws/#alb-fails-to-provision)
+    2. If `ADDRESS` is empty after a few minutes, see [ALB fails to provision](/docs/troubleshooting-aws/#alb-fails-to-provision) in the troubleshooting guide.
 1. When ALB is ready, copy the DNS name of that load balancer and create a CNAME entry to it in Route53 under subdomain (`platform.example.com`) for `*.platform.example.com`
     1. ![subdomain-*.platform-and-*.default-records](./images/subdomain-*.platform-and-*.default-records.png)
 1. Update the type `A` record created in section for `platform.example.com` using ALB DNS name.
 Change from `127.0.0.1` → ALB DNS name.
 You have to use alias form under `Alias to application and classical load balancer` and select region and your ALB address.